 [§]Bloom, B.S., ed.
 1956.
 Taxonomy of Educational Objectives, Vol. 1: Cognitive Domain.
 McKay, NY.

 I will provide you with in-class examples and exercises of how this is done.
-This skill will be very useful in answering exam questions, completing homework assignments, and writing your critical analysis.
+This skill will be very useful in answering exam questions, completing homework assignments, and writing your critical analysis and term paper.